LEVEL 4

 This course requires a lot of additional study time between sessions.
 It is difficult to quantify this for Level 4 as this will vary from student to student and also will vary dependent upon other factors such as when an assignment is due to be submitted.
 It is important that the course is considered in relation to other areas of your life in order that you can give the course your time and commitment to give you the best opportunity to complete it.
 Please consider how it will fit into your current employment, family life, health issues etc.

-For the BACP, you will be required to sit a Certificate of Proficiency (a computer-based test) before being approved for the register.
-NCPS don’t require you to sit a test and will look at the counselling qualifications you have gained as proof of competency.
-NCCS is currently working towards gaining accreditation with NCS for its Level 4 diploma course.
+For the BACP, you will be required to sit a Certificate of Proficiency (a computer-based test) before being approved for the Register.
+NCPS don't require you to sit a test and will look at the counselling qualifications you have gained as proof of competency.
+As the Level 4 4 diploma at NCCS is accredited by NCPS, students will have direct access to NCPS membership (known as 'accredited registrant') and the PSA Register.

-Have been ‘qualified’ for three years (this includes your Level 4 counselling placement)
+Have been in practice for three years (this includes your Level 4 counselling placement)

-Have undergone 450 hours of counselling training with a substantial amount of this at Diploma level e.g., Level 3 plus Level 4 is 510 hours
+Have undergone 450 hours of counselling training with a substantial amount of this being at Diploma Level.
+For examples Level 3 plus Level 4 is 510 hours. need

 Be a registered member of the organisation you are hoping to gain accreditation with

-The Level 4 diploma is a stand-alone course, but progression is available, should you choose to, on to the CPCAB Level 5 Diploma in Psychotherapeutic Counselling or Cognitive Behavioural Therapeutic Skills and Theory or the Level 5 Diploma Working in Counselling Children and Young People.
+The Level 4 diploma is a stand-alone course, but progression is available, should you choose to, on to the CPCAB Level 5 Diploma in Psychotherapeutic Counselling or Cognitive Behavioural Therapeutic Skills and Theory or the Level 5 Diploma in Working with Children and Young People.

 Bond, T. (2015) Standards and Ethics for Counselling in Action.
 SAGE Budd, K. et al (2020) A Student’s Guide to Therapeutic Counselling.
-SAGE Cooper M. (2008) Essential Research Findings in Counselling and Psychotherapy.
 SAGE Kirkbride, R. (2018) Counselling young people.
-A practitioner manual SAGE Mearns, D. et al (2017) Working at relational depth in counselling and psychotherapy.
-SAGE Publications Mearns, D. et al (2013) Person-centred counselling in Action (4th Edition).
-SAGE Mearns, D. et al (2000) Person-centred Therapy Today SAGE Rogers, C. (2004) On becoming a person.
-Constable Rogers, C. (1995) Way of Being.
-Houghton Sanders, P. (2012) Tribes of the Person-Centred Nation 2nd Edition, PCCS Watson, J. (2019) Drop the Disorder.
+A practitioner manual SAGE Watson, J. (2019) Drop the Disorder.
 PCCS

 Other Suggested Reading